Lashkar-e-Jhangvi

-Lashkar-e-Jhangvi had claimed responsibility for various mass casualty attacks against the Shia community in Pakistan, including multiple bombings that killed over 200 Shia Hazara in Quetta in 2013.
+LeJ had claimed responsibility for various mass casualty attacks against the Shia community in Pakistan, including multiple bombings that killed over 200 Shia Hazara in Quetta in 2013.
 It had also been linked to the Mominpura Graveyard attack in 1998, the abduction of Daniel Pearl in 2002, and the attack on the Sri Lankan cricket team in Lahore in 2009.
-A predominantly Punjabi and Pashtun group, Lashkar-e-Jhangvi had been labelled by Pakistani intelligence officials as one of the country's most dangerous terrorist organizations in the country.
+A predominantly Punjabi and Pashtun group, LeJ had been labelled by Pakistani intelligence officials as one of the country's most dangerous terrorist organizations in the country.

 Riaz Basra, the first Emir of LeJ, was killed in a police encounter in 2002.
-He was succeeded by Malik Ishaq, who was later killed, with Ghulam Rasool Shah, in an encounter in Muzaffargarh in 2015.
+He was succeeded by Malik Ishaq, who was killed along with Ghulam Rasool Shah in another police encounter in Muzaffargarh in 2015.

 LeJ was banned by Pakistan in August 2001.
-LeJ remained active until 2024, and had been designated as a terrorist organization by Australia, Canada, Pakistan, United Kingdom, United States, Iran, NATO, the European Union, and the United Nations.
+LeJ remained active until 2024, and had been designated as a terrorist organization by Australia, Canada, Iran, Pakistan, United Kingdom, United States, the European Union, NATO, and the United Nations.

 Formation

-Riaz Basra, along with Akram Lahori and Malik Ishaq, separated from Sipah-e-Sahaba and formed Lashkar-e-Jhangvi in 1996 because they had considered Sipah-e-Sahaba to "not be violent enough".
+Riaz Basra, along with Akram Lahori and Malik Ishaq, separated from Sipah-e-Sahaba and formed LeJ in 1996 because they had considered Sipah-e-Sahaba to "not be violent enough".

-One source stated that "Almost the entire leadership" of the group, wad made up of "people who had fought in Afghanistan", referring to Pakistanis who had fought in the Soviet–Afghan War and Afghan Civil War (1989–1992).
+One source stated that "Almost the entire leadership" of the group, was made up of "people who had fought in Afghanistan", referring to Pakistanis who had fought in the Soviet–Afghan War and Afghan Civil War (1989–1992).

 The newly formed group took its name from Sunni cleric Haq Nawaz Jhangvi who was involved in anti-Shia violence in the 1980s, and also one of the founders of the Sipah-e-Sahaba Pakistan (SSP).
-Lashkar-e-Jhangvi's founders believed that the SSP had strayed from Jhangvi's ideals.
+LeJ's founders believed that the SSP had strayed from Jhangvi's ideals.
 Jhangvi was killed in an attack by Shia militants in 1990.

 Malik Ishaq, the operational chief of LeJ, was released after serving 14 years by the Supreme Court of Pakistan on 14 July 2011, after the Court dropped 34 of the 44 charges against him, involving the killing of around 100 people, and granted him bail in the remaining 10 cases due to lack of evidence.
-In 2013, Ishaq was arrested at his home in Rahim Yar Khan of the Punjab province.
+In 2013, Ishaq was arrested at his home in Rahim Yar Khan in the Punjab province.

 Activities

 LeJ initially directed most of its attacks against the Pakistani Shia Muslim community.
 It also claimed responsibility for the 1997 killing of four American oil workers in Karachi.
-Lashkar-e-Jhangvi had attempted to assassinate Pakistani Prime Minister Nawaz Sharif in 1999.
-Riaz Basra himself was killed in 2002 during a failed attack he was leading on a Shia settlement near Multan.
+LeJ had attempted to assassinate Pakistani Prime Minister Nawaz Sharif in 1999.
+Riaz Basra himself was killed in 2002 during a failed attack he was leading on a Shia settlement near Vehari, Multan.
 Basra was killed due to the cross-fire between his group and the police who were assisted by armed local Shia residents.